West Coast Railways Disability Policy

 Information for People with Disabilities.

+For more detailed information about our services, please telephone 01524 732100 between the hours of 0900-1630 on weekdays.
 We are pleased to communicate via the BT Typetalk service, from a Textphone enter 18001 before the number shown above.

-An e-mail facility is also available to assist people with communication difficulties in making enquiries. email@example.com
+An email facility is also available to assist people with communication difficulties in making enquiries. firstname.lastname@example.org

 Should WCR receive notice in advance that passengers with disabilities require assistance, WCR will inform station staff as to passenger requirements and request that assistance details are put onto the DPRS.